Low-rank Latent Matrix-factor Prediction Modeling for Generalized High-dimensional Matrix-variate Regression: Latent-factor Generalized Matrix Regression

-On the other hand, for the GLM part, the regressor vector $\text{vec}(\bold{Z})$, which replaces the original matrix-variate predictor $\bold{X}$, plays a critical role in the latent matrix factor modeling in that it extracts and maintains the intrinsic information contained in the matrix-valued covariate $\bold{X}$.
-Meanwhile, the parameters to be estimated reduce significantly from $1 + p_1p_2 + m$ to $1 + k_1 k_2 + m$.
-Once we can estimate the latent matrix factor $\bold{Z}$ accurately, the low-dimensional GLM with latent factors vectorized as the regressors can be fitted effectively through the general methods.
+On the other hand, the low-dimensional regressor matrix $\mathbf{Z}$, which replaces the original matrix-variate predictor $\mathbf{X}$, plays a critical role in the latent matrix factor modeling in that it extracts and maintains the inherent information contained in the matrix-variate covariate $\mathbf{X}$.
+Meanwhile, the number of parameters to be estimated reduce significantly from $1 + p_1p_2 + m$ to $1 + k_1 k_2 + m$.
+Once we can estimate the latent matrix factor $\mathbf{Z}$ accurately, the response in both the working model and original model can be fitted effectively through the general methods.